 - whereis <file>

 - A script included for convenience.
-Returns directory locations of file and file with any executable extensions.
-So you can call whereis python to find all executables starting with python or whereis python.exe for an exact match.
+Returns the locations (on %PATH%) that contain an executable file.
+You can call whereis python to find all executables starting with python or whereis python.exe for an exact match.

 Thanks to Christian Long (@christianmlong) * mkvirtualenv hooks